Azure/alz-terraform-accelerator/docs/wiki/Home.md

 ### Azure DevOps with Workload identity federation (WIF / OIDC)

-This is the recommended authenticaton method for Azure DevOps.
+This is the recommended authentication method for Azure DevOps.

 - Azure:
   - Resource Group for State